akshatsri47/akshatsri47/Readme.md

-# Hey there, I'm Md Dilshad Alam! 👋
+# Hey there, I'm Akshat Srivastav! 👋

 🎓 Studying at SRM Institute of Science and Technology
 🌟 Approaching towards 2 stars on CodeChef